Sebanisu/OpenVIII_CPP_WIP/raw_docs/source/archive.md

 ### ArchiveTypeT

+The ArchiveTypeT enum encapsulates identifiers for different archive types in Final Fantasy VIII.
+There are six primary FIFLFS archives: battle, field, magic, main, menu, and world.
+Additionally, there are two main zzz archives for the FF8 remaster: zzz_main and zzz_other.
+These enums serve as convenient references for utilizing the "get<>" function in archives, allowing users to specify the desired archive type when interacting with the archives in the game code.
+The enum also provides utility constants such as 'count,' 'first,' 'last,' 'begin,' and 'end' for easy enumeration management.

 ```{eval-rst}
 .. doxygenenum:: open_viii::archive::ArchiveTypeT
 ```

 ### FIFLFS

+The FIFLFS archive format in Final Fantasy VIII for PC consists of three main components: File Index (FI), File Source (FS), and File List (FL).
+FI stores offset and size information, FS contains raw bytes, and FL holds virtual file paths.
+These elements collectively structure the archive, facilitating organized storage and retrieval of game assets.

 ```{eval-rst}
 .. doxygenstruct:: open_viii::archive::FIFLFS
 ```

 #### Grouping

+Grouping is essentially an object that stores information about different components of the archive, serving as a reference for later reading.
+This includes details like file paths and offsets, enabling easy retrieval and interpretation.

 ```{eval-rst}
 .. doxygenstruct:: open_viii::archive::Grouping